Birath/hearthstone-deck-randomizer/README.md

 [Mashape]
 mashapekey = yourkeyhere
 ```
-Repace yourkeyhere with the API key you got from Mashape.
+Replace yourkeyhere with the API key you got from Mashape.

 To populate the database run the following commands
 ```